Sun Yifan

-Sun Yifan (孙一凡; born 1 May 1989) is Chinese footballer who currently plays for Heilongjiang Lava Spring in the China League One.
+Sun Yifan (孙一凡; born 1 May 1989) is a Chinese footballer who currently plays for Heilongjiang Lava Spring in the China League One.

 Club career

 Sun Yifan started his professional football career in 2008 when he joined Shaanxi Chanba for the 2008 Chinese Super League campaign.
 In February 2009, Sun transferred to China League One club Nanchang Hengyuan.
 On 24 July 2010, he made his debut for Nanchang in the 2010 Chinese Super League against Jiangsu Sainty, coming on as a substitute for Zhao Zuojun in the 38th minute.
 He would be part of the squad that moved cities as the club renamed themselves Shanghai Shenxin.

 In March 2014, he transferred to China League Two side Meizhou Kejia.
 After two seasons he would rejoin his previous club Shanghai Shenxin.
 After four seasons the club disbanded on 3 February 2020 due to unpaid wages throughout the 2019 league season.

 Career statistics

 Statistics accurate as of match played 31 December 2020.